 The highest quality is labeled supremo.
 When blended with the next highest quality, extra, the coffee is called excelso.
 With marketing expertise like the Juan Valdez campaign from the National Federation of Coffee Growers of Colombia, Colombian coffee is known throughout the world.
-You might want to brew a cup using Global Grounds 2.25-lbs.
-Ground Coffee, Colombia Supremo (direct buy).

 Now producing about one percent of the world's coffee, most of it consumed at home, Venezuela once rivaled Colombia in coffee production.
 Recent efforts to revive and expand the industry concentrate on beans produced in the following areas: